 All historical incident data in our database can be viewed, searched, sorted, and filtered using the Investigator Portal.
 The Investigator Portal can create reports for single incidents or groups of incidents.
-Parameters and filter settings may be used to select incidents grouped into a single report.
-Any predefined reports may be viewed on a monitor, printed, or exported to more usable formats.
+Filter settings may be used to select incidents grouped into a single report.
+Any predefined reports may be viewed, printed, or the raw data exported for use in third-party applications.
+The Investigator Portal also includes the ability to save audio clips to any recordable media.